-- We categorize the B-RAN participants into four roles and use a blockchain-based method to supervise their behavior, and we involve a group of intelligent maintainers in multiple complex B-RAN tasks. - We implement a portable and energy-efficient prototype to evaluate the overall performance of the designed architecture against an Ethereum-based implementation as a benchmark.
+- We develop a novel smart contract structure, namely, the key-value smart contract, to reduce the transmission and storage overhead in services. - 4) We propose a fast smart contract deployment (FSCD) mechanism to shorten the block confirmation period of resource services and safeguard the trading history. - 5) We design an enhanced hash time-locked contract (eHTLC) mechanism based on off-chain technologies for scalable and efficient resource sharing and trading in B-RAN. - 6) We encapsulate consensus mechanisms of B-RAN as pluggable consensus modules to achieve more flexible configurations for diverse resource services and applications. - 7) We categorize the B-RAN participants into four roles and use a blockchain-based method to supervise their behavior, and we involve a group of intelligent maintainers in multiple complex B-RAN tasks. - 8) We implement a portable and energy-efficient prototype to evaluate the overall performance of the designed architecture against an Ethereum-based implementation as a benchmark.

 The following sections are organized as follows.
 Section II overviews the six-layer B-RAN architecture, and Sections III-VIII describe the key modules in each layer.
 We implement a prototype based on the proposed architecture and present experimental results in Section IX.
-Finally, Section X summarizes the article.
+Finally, Section X summarizes this article.